akinade/third-party-move-and-improve/Lab100/LabGuide100.md

 vncserver -kill :1
 ```

 Before we begin configuring our new xstartup file, let's back up the original in case we need it later.
-After we'll open the file itself and insert commands to be started automatically:
+After we'll open the file itself with nano.
+Insert commands in the file so that they'll be run automatically.
 ```
 mv ~/.vnc/xstartup ~/.vnc/xstartup.bak
 nano ~/.vnc/xstartup